dabalakovkoresoftware/sounders-datafi-co-deployment/README.md

 2. **Coordinator**: A single coordinator service that manages datafi catalog and inter-service communication.
 3. **Application Load Balancer (ALB)**: A shared ALB for all edge servers and coordinator.
 4. **Hosted Zone**: A shared hosted zone for DNS management.
-5. **Lambda Functions**: One Lambda function per long-running edge server for version updates.
+5. **Lambda Functions**: A update API endpoint for both edge servers and coordinator to enable remote version updates.

 ## Stack Structure